5 Easy Ways to Grow Your Agency

 The easiest way to start is by hiring contractors for specific, limited tasks.
 These outsourcers are typically paid on a per-project basis, which is great, because it gives you a predictable profit margin and helps minimize risk.

-After outsourcing the grunt work you’re left with admin tasks like assigning jobs, tracking employee’s work and talking to customers.
+After outsourcing the grunt work, you’re left with admin tasks like assigning jobs, tracking employee’s work and doing sales calls with leads.
 This is where hiring a project manager can help.

-Productizing a service means decreasing unique client-specific work and increasing the number of standardised tasks.
+Productizing a service means decreasing unique client-specific work and increasing the number of standardized tasks.
 This makes it easier to train your staff and deliver predictable results at a set price.